vrajpatel1411/Proposify-TakeHome-Challenege/README.md

   - State Management

   - Real-Time Updates: Integrate WebSocket

+  - Bonus: Create a modal to appear when the WebSocket connection is disconnected.

 - Backend: